 In other words, the K factor, defined during calibration, is simply a picture of the corresponding volume of one vortex shedding.
-The bluff body/Shedder Bar linearity (Strouhal number) means that the K factor is only depending on the geometry of each sensor.
+The bluff body/Shedder Bar linearity (Strouhal number) means that the K factor depends on each sensor’s geometry.
 And this geometry is not influenced by the fluid type (gas or liquid) or process conditions like pressure or density.
-Therefore the defined K factor with the aid of water can be realized for all fluids, including GAS.
+Therefore the defined K factor with water aid can be realized for all fluids, including GAS.

 The fluid temperature has a minor impact on the K factor, for example, for Stainless steel.
 The occurred uncertainty is about 0,5% of mV every 100K.